Park Bo-Gum Paints The Town Red In Jakarta, Next Fan Meeting In Taiwan To Have Kim Yoon-jung As His Surprise Guest?

 Park Bo-gum also answered questions from the audience.
 The actor shared his thoughts on acting and he said that there is still room for improvement.
 He said that he preferred exercising rather than going on a diet.

-The actor ended the night by singing ‘My Dearest,’ the original soundtrack from Moonlight Drawn By Clouds.
+The actor ended the night by singing “My Dearest,” the original soundtrack from Moonlight Drawn By Clouds.

 Park Bo-gum will meet Taiwan fans on January 22.
 Hopefully, his co-star Kim Yoon-jung from Moonlight Drawn By Clouds will be his surprise guest.